GoogleChrome/web-vitals/README.md

    */
   eventType: string;
   /**
-   * The `PerformanceEventTiming` entry corresponding to FID (or the
+   * The `PerformanceEventTiming` entry corresponding to FID.
-   * polyfill entry in browsers that don't support Event Timing).
    */
-  eventEntry: PerformanceEventTiming | FirstInputPolyfillEntry;
+  eventEntry: PerformanceEventTiming;
   /**
    * The loading state of the document at the time when the first interaction
    * occurred (see `LoadState` for details).
 If the first interaction occurred